seanwallawalla/Seanpm2001_GitHub-Account-Flagged-2022July19th/README.md

 6. There will always be a forum that doesn't require an account to be unsuspended to use (even an account terminated from the service can still use the forum, albeit with some limitations that won't prevent them from reporting their problem)

 7. There will be a strong user voice, where the user can make their voice heard

+8. Third party services will still be usable to flagged/suspended users, as they are a vital lifeline for transitioning

 ###### Additional notes